theTaoTeam/jars_app/fude_app/README.md

-# fude
+# JARS
-## Pull a random recipe from your personal collection!
-An app to encourage cooking new things and spending time with those you care about.
+Create a jar, add ideas to that jar, and then pull randomly from it to discover a new world of stuff to do and things to try!

 ### Setting Up
 #### Assuming Flutter is Installed